Gravastars on the brane with a timelike extra dimension: Physical Viability and Acceptability Conditions

-The stability of a compact object like gravastar can generally be assessed using several complementary approaches.
-In this work, we examine the stability of our gravastar model, in which the temporal metric potential is described by the Kuchowicz function, using two distinct criteria.
+The physical viability of a compact object like gravastar can generally be assessed using several complementary approaches.
+In this work, we examine the physical viability of our gravastar model, in which the temporal metric potential is described by the Kuchowicz function, using two distinct criteria.
 First, we compute the surface redshift of the gravastar and verify that it lies within the range consistent with a stable configuration.
 Next, we assess the validity of the standard energy conditions throughout the shell and the interior, ensuring that the matter distribution remains physically reasonable.